wsntxxn/AudioCaption/README.md

 # Audio Captioning Recipe

-This repository provides a recipe for audio captioning with sequence to sequence models: data preprocessing, training, evaluation and inference.
+This repository provides a simple and easy-to-use recipe for audio captioning: data pre-processing, training, evaluation and inference.

+Since we refactor our code several times, codebase of previous challenges are maintained in separate branches: [DCASE2021](https://github.com/wsntxxn/AudioCaption/tree/dcase2021) and [DCASE2022](https://github.com/wsntxxn/AudioCaption/tree/dcase2022).
+Please check these branches for reference to challenge submissions.

 # Install